opensafely/documentation/docs/getting-started/tutorial/run-the-project-pipeline/index.md

 ## The `project.yaml` file

 In the Visual Studio Code file Explorer, open the `project.yaml` file by clicking on it.
+This file will be near the end of the list of files and folders.

 You should see a tab with the following content: